tfausak/tfausak.github.io/_posts/2015-05-07-announcing-active-interaction-2.md

 end
 ```

-You will get a deprecation warning if you use `transaction` with 1.6.
+You will get a deprecation warning if you use `transaction` with
+1.6.

 ## Errors

-We replaced symbolic errors with detailed errors ([issue 250][]).
+We replaced symbolic errors with detailed errors ([issue 250][7]).
 Detailed errors will be part of Rails 5.
-We started using symbolic errors in version 0.6.0
+We started using symbolic
-and are happy to see something similar make its way into Rails 5.
+errors in version 0.6.0 and are happy to see something similar make
+its way into Rails 5.
 Unfortunately their APIs differ slightly.
+See
-See the example below for details.
+the example below for details.

-If you want to use detailed errors in your own code,
-check out the [active_model-errors_details][] gem.
+If you want to use detailed errors in your own code, check out the
+[active_model-errors_details][8] gem.

 ``` rb
 # v1.6